-- Cichlids: the jack Dempsey do not mind sharing a tank with other cichlids like the fire mouth cichlids, corydoras, angelfish, mbuna, Birchir, convict cichlids, Blue Acara, silver Dollars, clown coaches, and plecostomus.
+- Cichlids: the jack Dempsey does not mind sharing a tank with other cichlids like the fire mouth cichlids, corydoras, angelfish, mbuna, Birchir, convict cichlids, Blue Acara, silver Dollars, clown coaches, and plecostomus.

 When all options seem overwhelming to try, co-specifics are the way to go.
 Put other jack Dempsey into the tank as they have the highest chance of survival.
-Do not put too many male Jack Dempsey together as it can go wrong so fast.
+However, do not put too many male Jack Dempsey together, as it can go wrong so fast.